 WHEN THE CHANGES APPLY

-Existing statement and GST arrangements will continue to apply to all payments made in the current financial year.
-The change to the new statement format will align with the GST change on 1 July 2021, making it easy for growers to identify when the new GST arrangements come into effect and which payments it applies to.
+The change to the new statement format has been aligned with the GST change and also applies from 1 July 2021, making it easy for growers to identify when the new GST arrangements come into effect and which payments it applies to.

-1. QSL will apply 10% GST to its sugar payments in Wilmar milling districts
+1. QSL applies 10% GST to its sugar payments in Wilmar milling districts

-2. QSL will issue RCTI/Tax Invoices featuring a Tax Summary section noting expenses, revenue and GST
+2. QSL issues RCTI/Tax Invoices featuring a Tax Summary section noting expenses, revenue and GST

 3. These amounts can be treated just like any other RCTI – simplifying bookwork